-In Darfur, since 2018, GFP partners support an integrated approach to UNAMID's transition with a view to consolidate peacekeeping gains and advance peacebuilding priorities.
-UNAMID has partnered with ten United Nations entities including UNDP, UNICEF, UN-Habitat and UNFPA to support critical rule of law and human rights priorities and immediate service delivery through the innovative State Liaison Functions.
-In the rule of law area, this includes working closely with local institutions and communities to strengthen rural courts in areas of high prevalence of inter-communal conflict and accountability for serious crimes which is expected to result in progressively improved delivery of justice services.
+In Darfur, GFP partners supported an integrated approach to UNAMID's transition with a view to consolidate peacekeeping gains and advance peacebuilding priorities.
+UNAMID partnered with ten United Nations entities including UNDP, UNICEF, UN-Habitat and UNFPA to support critical rule of law and human rights priorities and immediate service delivery through the innovative State Liaison Functions.
+In the rule of law area, this included working closely with local institutions and communities to strengthen rural courts in areas of high prevalence of inter-communal conflict and accountability for serious crimes resulted in progressively improved delivery of justice services.

+PREVENTION/

+SUSTAINING

+PEACE

-PREVENTION/ SUSTAINING PEACE SETTINGS
+SETTINGS